blackbat13/cs-htiew-en-gitbook/algorithms/introduction/variables.md

 It is similar with the variables.
 Each variable can only hold a specific type of value.
 We say then that the variable has its type.
 For example, we can create a variable to hold integers.
 We will not assign a value of a different type to such a variable, e.g. text.

 {% hint style = "warning"%}
-In some programming languages, we explicitly specify the type of a variable when it is created, in others we do not.
+In some programming languages, we explicitly specify the type of variable when it is created, in others we do not.
 Similarly, there are languages ​​in which attempting to assign a different type of value to a variable will fail.
 There are also those in which this type of operation will be allowed.
 However, that doesn't mean we should do it!
 It is very important to respect the type of the variables.
 This is important from the point of view of the readability of the program code, but also from the level of the mechanics behind it.
 {% endhint%}

 ## Variable values